test-fullautomation/robotframework-robotlog2db/README.rst

    python setup.py install

-After succesful installation, the executable file **RobotResults2DB** will be available (under *Scripts* folder of python on Windows and *~/.local/bin/* folder on Linux).
+After succesful installation, the executable file **RobotResults2DB** will be available (under *Scripts* folder of Python on Windows and *~/.local/bin/* folder on Linux).

 In case above location is added to **PATH** environment variable